manukautech/XMRemoteRobot/README.md

 Recent version changes:
+2.2  - Enable "remote vision" as in video by capturing and sending still images over SignalR &nbsp;&nbsp;&nbsp;&nbsp;  at a nominal 6 frames per second.
+&nbsp;&nbsp;&nbsp;&nbsp;  We want this one app to do it all including simple remote vision with no special setups needed.
 2.1  - Enable app clients by adding CORS permissions for them
 &nbsp;&nbsp;&nbsp;&nbsp;  - Update asp.net core runtime from 2.1.2 to 2.1.5
 2.0   - Extensive rewrite moving from HTTP to SignalR-Websockets.
 Replace database with an in-memory object.